Students don't need masks at school if they are fully vaccinated, CDC says - News Break

 Students don't need masks at school if they are fully vaccinated, CDC says

-(WAND) - Fully vaccinated students do not need to wear masks in classrooms this fall, the Centers for Disease Control and Prevention said Friday.
-The guidance, which goes beyond mask-wearing, is aimed at kindergartners through high school seniors.
-It is meant "to help keep kids in classrooms, as well as participating in any sports or extracurricular activities," said Erin Sauber-Schatz, who heads the CDC's Community Interventions and Critical Populations Task Force.www.wandtv.com
+Fully vaccinated students do not need to wear masks in classrooms this fall, the Centers for Disease Control and Prevention said Friday.
+The guidance, which goes beyond mask-wearing, is aimed at kindergartners through high school seniors, and is meant "to help keep kids in classrooms, as well as participating in any sports or extracurricular activities," said Erin Sauber-Schatz, who heads the CDC's Community Interventions and Critical Populations Task Force.www.nbcnews.com